 - National Autistic Society: education, health and care plans in England

 - Ask your local council for an EHC assessment of your child's special education needs and disabilities (SEND).
 An EHC assessment can also be requested by your child's school, a health visitor, doctor, or relative.

 - Have an assessment.
 The council will speak to you, the school and health professionals to work out what support your child needs.

-- Get a draft plan.
-You can comment on the plan and add details like the type of school you want your child to go to.
+- Read the draft plan.
+You can comment on the plan and add details, like the type of school you want your child to go to.

 The whole process can take a few months.
 Ask the school what support they can offer while it's happening.

 The council may decide your child does not need an EHC assessment or plan.
-If this happens, they should tell you why.
+If this happens, it should tell you why.

-If you do not agree with their decision, you have the right to appeal.
+If you do not agree with its decision, you have the right to appeal.